 You don’t need to be a team leader to ask these questions.
 Think for a moment and the work your team does.
 Here are some essential questions that’ll reflect on whether your team is psychologically safe for its members:

 Do your team, and yourself have a clear set of goals before you set out to execute a project?

 Do people in your team ask questions during meetings?

-Does making a mistake in your team lead to embarrassment or the people in the team are open towards it and try to learn from it?
+Does making a mistake in your team lead to embarrassment, or the people in the group are open to it and try to learn from it?

 Do people in your team feel comfortable when they are together?